EikeEsders/starter-hugo-academic/content/_index.md

       text: |
         ***Conferences***

-        PhD Symposium.
+        PhD Symposium of the CRC 1375 (2023).
 And the winner is: https://www.ubtaktuell.uni-bayreuth.de/phd-symposium-2023 (Organized & Attended)

         PhD Symposium of the CRC 1375 (2022).
 Three days of exciting talks and good atmosphere.
 Read about it here: https://ubtaktuell.uni-bayreuth.de/sfb1357-doctoral-seminar (Organized & Attended)

         ***Workshops***